Perihelion Precession

 Perihelion Precession Across the Solar System

-The Holistic Universe Model calculates perihelion precession for all planets.
-Each planet has a perihelion point — the location of its closest approach to the Sun — that itself slowly drifts, creating the precession we observe:
+The model calculates perihelion precession for all planets.
+Each planet has a perihelion point (location of closest approach to the Sun) that slowly drifts:

 | Planet | Period | Direction | Mean (″/cy) | At J2000 (″/cy) | Fluctuation Range (″/cy) |